geekinc/common-document-generation-service/src/lambda/README.md

 To access the public keys, make sure the KeyCloak server is running and then go to [http://localhost:8080/realms/master/protocol/openid-connect/certs](http://localhost:8080/realms/master/protocol/openid-connect/certs).

----
-**NOTE**
-If you would like to test without a KeyCloak or OpenID Connect server, you can use the `login-jwt` endpoint.
-The user is validated against a BCrypted password stored in the MySQL database.
-Once validated, the server returns a JWT.
-This token is signed using the `APP_SECRET` environment variable.
-This means that the token is secure and cannot be tampered with.
-It also means, you will need to fetch a new token every time you start the server.
-The token will be valid for the duration of the `EXP` claim in the token.
-(currently 30 days - it will last for the whole time the local server is running for developing locally)
----

 Then you can use the token to access the `armpit` endpoint: